oracle/docker-images/OracleWebCenterSites/README.md

 				-c: enables Docker image layer cache during build
 				-s: skips the MD5 check of packages

-		LICENSE CDDL 1.0 + GPL 2.0
+		Copyright (c) 2019, 2020 Oracle and/or its affiliates.

-		Copyright (c) 2017 Oracle and/or its affiliates.
-All rights reserved.
+		Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.

-		Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.
+## Building the WebCenter Sites Docker images

 **IMPORTANT**

-   For detail Oracle WebCenter Sites 12.2.1.3.0 set up, refer [this](dockerfiles/12.2.1.3).
+- Refer [Oracle WebCenter Sites 12.2.1.4.0] for detail set up.

-   For detail Oracle WebCenter Sites 12.2.1.4.0 set up, refer [this](dockerfiles/12.2.1.4).
+- Refer [Oracle WebCenter Sites 12.2.1.3.0] for detail set up.

 ## License
 To download and run the WebCenter Sites distribution, regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from the Oracle website and accept the license indicated on that page.